pema99/obsidian-vault/Blogposts/Mipmap selection in entirely too much detail.md

 sin(\theta)
 \end{bmatrix}
 $$
-And we additionally construct the jacobian matrix described in the previous section:
+If we additionally construct the jacobian described in the previous section:
 $$
 \Huge
 \begin{bmatrix}